tylerbutler/oh-my-posh/docs/docs/configuration.md

 ### Foreground Templates

-Array if string templates to define the foreground color for the given Segment based on the Segment's Template Properties.
+Array of string templates to define the foreground color for the given Segment based on the Segment's Template Properties.
 Under the hood this uses go's [text/template][go-text-template] feature extended with [sprig][sprig] and offers a few standard properties to work with.
 For supported Segments, look for the **Template Properties** section in the documentation.